EvangelosStefanos/avl-tree-linked/README.md

   [output.txt](output/ouput.txt) Each line contains an integer, the number of integers linked to that integer and the linked integers themselves.

 ## Usage
   An executable will be provided with each release.
 The directory of the executable must also contain a directory `input` with the `commands.txt` and `input.txt` files and a directory `output` where the output text file will be saved.
-To use the executable, open a terminal in the directory it is located and enter `.\AvlTree_Final.exe` to run the program.
+To use the executable, open a terminal in the directory it is located and enter `.\create_index.exe` to run the program.
 Otherwise, you will have to compile the code on your own and then run it.

   ### Includes (cpp files are required because of class templates)
   ```
-  #include "Btn.h"
+  #include "Node.h"
-  #include "Btn.cpp"
+  #include "Node.cpp"
-  #include "AvlTree.h"
+  #include "AVLtree.h"
-  #include "AvlTree.cpp"
+  #include "AVLtree.cpp"
   ```
   ### Create an empty tree
   ```
-  AvlTree<int> * tree = new AvlTree<int>();
+  AVLtree<int> * tree = new AVLtree<int>();
   ```
   ### Insert value
   ```
   int value = 5;
-  Btn<int> * node = tree->insertElement(value);
+  Node<int> * node = tree->insertElement(value);
   if(node)
   {
     std::cout << "Inserted";